Vincent Patriarca

-Vincent Joseph Patriarca, later known as Maresciallo Vincenzo Joseph Patriarca, was an Italian American notable for being one of the few United States citizens to fight for Franco's Nationalists during the Spanish Civil War, rather than in Republican International Brigades such as the Abraham Lincoln Brigade.
+Vincent Joseph Patriarca, later known as Maresciallo Vincenzo Joseph Patriarca, was an Italian American notable for being one of the few United States citizens to fight for Franco's Nationalists during the Spanish Civil War, rather than in the Republican International Brigades such as the Abraham Lincoln Brigade.

 Early life

 Vincent Patriarca was born in New York to Italian immigrant parents and became a naturalized citizen.

 He developed a passion for flying at a young age, and in 1931 at 17 years old gathered up all his money and went to Long Island Airport for instruction, gaining 20 hours solo to his credit.
 Before he could take his pilot license test the regulations were changed from a required 20 hours to a required 25 hours.